 Significantly given Matsumoto’s shōjo appropriation, Fairbanks in his home context was touted as anti-feminine.
 The American boy culture of the 1910s and 20s for which he stood was defined by a cult of masculine character-building through physical exertion and wilderness exposure that was thought to guard against overly feminine influences at home and in white-collar cities.
 This was expressed not only in his films (most explicitly in his contemporary action comedies of the 1910s), but also in a handful of ghostwritten books.
 Against perceived threats of a country of moddycoddles, Fairbanks presented a model of what it meant to be a man: boyish, active, savage and instinctual in turns, yet at the same time constructively optimistic and with a strong sense of what is good and right.
 Studlar sees the costume dramas of the 1920s as an extension of this into the realm of historical fantasy.
 She views them as elaborations on the theme of rejuvenation through primitivism, formally set on the American frontier, now oriented toward further afar into history and foreign lands.
 “Finally, in the 1920s the star would beat a complete retreat to a fictional past.
 As the new decade got off to a roaring start, recapturing the romance of American’s lost boyhood seemed to require more extreme measures than the reconciliation of modernity and ‘Western fever.’”
 The adventure romances on which these costume extravaganzas were based, Studlar notes, were in many cases, like Robin Hood, the very stories that social reformers had promoted for the improvement of American boys.

-If this chivalrous schoolboy had appeared in a shōnen venue, one would hardly require an explanation.
+If this chivalrous schoolboy had appeared in a shōnen venue, an explanation would hardly be required.
 But what is a Fairbanks copycat doing in a shōjo magazine?
 Again, if it were his looks or his Hollywood glamour on display, one might understand.
 But it’s not: Clover recycles Fairbanks’ heroism and athleticism, but minus the handsome actor himself.
 This is particularly curious given the venue.
 Though not the girls’ magazine with the highest circulation (that was Kōdansha’s Shōjo Club), Shōjo no tomo was, according to Deborah Shamoon in her study of shōjo culture, Passionate Friendship (2012), “the magazine most closely associated with fostering the creation of girls’ culture and the one that inspired the most passionate devotion on the part of its readers.”
 Prewar shōjo magazines were, in general, aimed at urban, middle and upper class teenage girls, and more specifically “at girls attending single-sex secondary schools.”
 These magazines contributed, claims Shamoon, “to the construction of girls’ culture as a close, homosocial world.”

 Some of this was engendered through reader-submitted stories, poems, and letters and the use of an esoteric English-peppered girls’ language of address and expression.
 Most important was the imagery of “passionate friendships and idealized ren’ai [Christian-inspired spiritual love] relationships that redirected girls’ sexual desire away from boys and kept them within the safe confines of the girls’ school.”
 Manga was not a dominant feature of shōjo magazines at this point.
 There are noticeably less manga in them than in their shōnen equivalents.
 Instead, illustrated fiction, poetry, educational essays, and reader letters and submissions dominated.
 Along with the Takarazuka Revue, writes Shamoon, these magazines “helped to develop the dominant aesthetics of girls’ culture: purity, elegance, innocence, and chastity.”
 They also ensconced the so-called “S relationship” – the romantic nonsexual “sister” relationship between younger and older girl friends – as a centerpiece of prewar shōjo culture.